dfreerksen/dfreerksen.github.com/_posts/2016-02-15-custom-spree-preferences.md

 $ spree extension your_engine
 ```

+You can name your extension whatever you like.
 I am using `your_engine` as an example.
-You can name your extension whatever you like.
+When generating a spree extension, `spree_` gets added as a prefix.

 For the first option of creating custom preferences, let's create the new preferences under the Spree namespace.